 Figure 4-3 shows the components of the boot command.
 The -flags parameter allows the use of additional boot command parameters.
 Not all parameters are required; some are optional.
-The -flags parameter is not used with the OSF/1 operating system.
+These parameters are not used with the OSF/1 operating system.
 The parameters are: